dataiku/dss-plugin-nlp-analysis/README.md

 Right after installing the plugin, you will need to build its code environment.
 Note that Python version 3.6 or 3.7 is required.
 ## How to use
 ### Ontology tagging
-This recipe assign tags to text documents.
+This recipe assigns tags to text documents.
 To assign tags to a corpus of documents, you will need two input datasets:
 #### Document dataset:
 Let’s assume that you have a Dataiku DSS project with a dataset containing raw text data.
 This text data must be stored in a dataset, inside a text column, with one row for each document.
 If your corpus is composed with document of different languages, you must have a language column to indicate each document language.